bemoid/bemoid/scss/objects/media/media.md

 ### Reordering

-There is a `.media--reversed` modifier class to reverse an order of the columns within the media.
+There is a `.media--reverse` modifier class to reverse an order of the columns within the media.

 [[example file=objects/media/example/reversed.html]]

 #### Stacking

-You can also tell side and content to stack on top of each other with the `.media--stacked` modifier class.
+You can also tell side and content to stack on top of each other with the `.media--stack` modifier class.

 [[example file=objects/media/example/stacked.html]]